For students attending the course Diet, physical activity and disease prevention – interventions, mHealth and eHealth (15 credits) course code 4NT003

 This part of the course will cover study planning, study design (randomized controlled trials), and evaluation (data analyses and interpretation of results).
 You will write a project plan for an intervention study, which will include three phases: planning, implementation and evaluation.
 You will present your project plan and will also be an opponent on another group's project plan.

 During the course you will discuss how to develop the components of an intervention as well as how to evaluate whether it was effective or not.
-This course will also cover behaviour change models and techniques as well as knowledge on how to develop interventions utilising the internet and mobile phone technology.
+This course will also cover behaviour change models and techniques (for example motivational interviewing) as well as knowledge on how to develop interventions utilising the internet and mobile phone technology.
 It also deals with different funding opportunities for research projects and health promotion initiatives and how such an application is structured.

 Course literature and useful resources